IsraelEze/alx-pre_course/0x01-git/README.md

-This is a git readme file
+This is a git readme file and it's up to date